 Over the course of 12 years at Barclays, he served as Group Finance Director and Vice-Chairman and in various business leadership positions.
-He was CEO of JP Morgan Cazenove, a London-based investment banking business.
-Mr Kheraj is currently Chairman of Rothesay Life, a specialist pensions insurer, Deputy Chairman of Standard Chartered, an international banking group, and a member of the Finance Committee of the University of Cambridge.
-He has recently been appointed to the board of Gavi, The Vaccine Alliance as an independent member.
-He will be the Chair of the Audit and Finance Committee from the beginning of 2022.
+He was CEO of JP Morgan Cazenove, a London-based investment banking business and Deputy Chairman of Standard Chartered.
+Mr Kheraj is currently Chairman of Rothesay Life, a specialist pensions insurer, and Chairman of Petershill Partners Plc, an asset management company.
+He is also a member of the Finance Committee of the University of Cambridge and an independent board member of Gavi, The Vaccine Alliance.

 Mr Kheraj is a former Non-Executive Director of National Health Service England, and has served as a Senior Adviser to Her Majesty’s Revenue and Customs Service and to the Financial Services Authority in the UK.